OrangeBlock0421/reynard-generator/README.md

 ### The internal name that for now, is just the name of the script.

 Reynard is a script made to assist in making characters, whether generating an entire sheet, individual segments, or just providing a template.
 ### No AI is used in this script.
-For now the script is entirely local, with potential for remotely updating the variables file (vixen.py).
+For now the script is entirely local, with future potential for remotely updating the variables file (vixen.py).
 If you're wondering, the names are fox themed.
 And taken from Wikipedia, so, dubiously accurate.